jake-miles/grammar-py/README.md

 the grammar, with facilities to map the matched portions into your own model objects.

 Inspired in part by:
-1) Prolog
+1. Prolog
-2) The powerful JavaScript contract library (rho-contracts.js library)[https://github.com/bodylabs/rho-contracts-fork]
+2. The powerful JavaScript contract library (rho-contracts.js)[https://github.com/bodylabs/rho-contracts-fork]
-3) Scala's parser combinator library and (fast-parse)[https://github.com/lihaoyi/fastparse]
+3. Scala's parser combinator library and (fast-parse)[https://github.com/lihaoyi/fastparse]

-However, this library is just a toy, and doesn't come close to those giants in terms of functionality or performance.
-Well, it may match prolog in performance :)
+However, this library doesn't come close to those giants in any respect.
+Though it may match interpreted prolog in performance :)

 No support for error conditions at the moment; like prolog, if it doesn't match it just sticks its tongue out at you.